If you want to use Reddit for long-term visibility, this is one of the highest-leverage skills you can learn.

 This is where Reddit monitoring earns its place.
 A tool that surfaces threads matching your keywords and signals which ones already rank on Google saves the manual search work.

-We built RedShip for this specifically, including the "which Reddit threads already rank on Google for my keywords" feature.
+We built RedShip's SEO opportunities feature for this specifically: it surfaces which Reddit threads already rank on Google for your keywords, with traffic estimates.
 The strategy stays the same though: contribute genuinely, let ranking be a side effect.
 (For the broader picture, Reddit for SEO and free backlinks covers how this fits into a complete SEO strategy.)

 What this strategy unlocks